samuelastua/mina/README.md

 # MINA: My Intelligent Neural Agent

-MINA is a native, privacy-first, locally powered AI agent.
+MINA is an open source, native, privacy-first, locally powered AI agent.
 Built with modularity and intelligence at its core, MINA integrates voice interaction, neural network-driven decision-making, and seamless system automation—all while keeping your data secure and local.

 ## Features
 - **Voice Interaction**: Wake word detection, speech-to-text, and text-to-speech.